From the banks of the Sorgue to the hilltop villages, visit the Luberon's typical sites, with their impressive scenery and unrivalled conviviality.

 The Pays des Sorgues between Luberon and Ventoux

-To the east, less than twenty kilometers from L'Isle-sur-Sorgue, nicknamed the Venice Comtadine, the villages of Gordes, Lourmarin, Ménerbes and Roussillon encompass their stone rosaries along the steep foothills of Petit Luberon and Mourre Nègre.
-In the centre, the Plaine des Sorgues contains natural treasures, such as the mysterious chasm of Fontaine-de-Vaucluse, the secret valleys surrounding the picturesque village of Saumane-de-Vaucluse, or the underground wonders of the Caves of Thouzon.
+And to the east, less than twenty kilometres from L'Isle-sur-Sorgue, nicknamed the 'Venice of the Comtat', the stone rosaries of the villages of Gordes, Lourmarin, Ménerbes and Roussillon are strung out along the steep foothills of the Petit Luberon and Mourre Nègre.
+In the centre, the Sorgues Plain harbours natural treasures, such as the mysterious chasm of Fontaine-de-Vaucluse, the secret valleys surrounding the picturesque village of Saumane-de-Vaucluse and the underground wonders of the Caves of Thouzon.

 This land replete with culture, celebrated by locally-born poet René Char, by Frédéric Mistral and the Félibrige Association, as well as by Petrarch, back in the day, is dotted with churches, chapels and castles, such as the one belonging to the Sade family in Saumane-de-Vaucluse.
 Cultural centres, foundations and museums provide a varied cultural offering, often international in scope.

 However, it would be remiss of us to speak of Provence without making mention of the many markets that regularly bring our village streets to life: early fruits, honey, olive oil, wine, lavender and crystallised fruits offer up a whole range of flavours whose secrets are generously shared by the producers.